ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

-The handler verifies that the group identifier of the /ace-group/GID path is a subset of the 'scope' stored in the access token associated to this client.
+The handler verifies that the group identifier of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

-If verification succeeds, the handler returns a 2.05 (Content) message containing the list of policies for the group identified by "GID".
+If verification succeeds, the handler returns a 2.05 (Content) message containing the list of policies for the group identified by "GROUPNAME".
 The payload of the response is formatted as a CBOR map including only the parameter 'group_policies' defined in {{gid-post}} and specifying the current policies in the group.
 If the KDC does not store any policy, the payload is formatted as a zero-length CBOR byte string.

 The specific format and meaning of group policies MUST be specified in the application profile (REQ14).

-### ace-group/GID/ctx-num
+### ace-group/GROUPNAME/ctx-num

 This resource implements a GET handler.